jmpTeixeira02/WeebDex/README.md

 Currently all the data is being stored in [PostgreSQL](https://www.postgresql.org/)

+## Usage
+In order to use this application you need to fill config.mjs in resources/config.mjs with the asked values

 ## Features
 - **Current Channel** - Displays the current announcement channel
 - **Set Channel** - Set the selected channel to be the new announcement channel